saiful-islam-niloy/age-of-villagers/README.md

-**!!
-This is draft !!**
-**More tickets are coming.
-This document may also change anytime until this message is removed**

 # Age of Villagers
 This repository is the detail of a Design Patterns Assignment for SWE 17.

 You need to build part of a game named _Age of Villagers (AoV)_.
 The game is about people from different parts of the world trying to build their villages.
+The game has a lot of features, of which you need to focus only on the village creation part.
+Therefore all the user stories are assumed to be of a _village editor_ user role.

+A village can have several types of objects like _house_, _tree_ and _water source_.
+There are also several nations available.
+Based on the nation, the objects may look different.
+For example, the house of the Inuits can be an igloo, whereas the house of the Bedouin can be a tent.

 The detailed requirements are in the issues of the repository.
-Please go through all the
+Please go through this document and all the issues carefully.

 ## How to Submit
 **PLEASE FOLLOW THIS PROPERLY.**
-PLEASE DO NOT FOLLOW THESE STEPS UNTIL THE DRAFT IS FINAL.
 1. Create a branch in this repository with your two-digit Student ID and Nickname.
    1. For example, Tanvir's branch should be 06-tanvir.
 Use all lowercase characters.
    2. There is a hyphen in between your ID and name.